Shawnee Mission West High School: History

 Shawnee Mission West was established in 1962 due to the increasing numbers of students from the Overland Park, Kansas area.
 Prior to its creation, the Shawnee Mission School District included Shawnee Mission North High School (the original Shawnee Mission High School) and Shawnee Mission East High School.
 Students from North and East were given the opportunity to transfer to the new high school if they lived within the boundaries of the new high school.
 Since then, it has been remodeled several times.
 Additions have also been made to the school, the most famous of which is "the bridge," an actual bridge between halves of the school that later had classrooms added beneath it.
 The bridge now serves as a social and dining area for the students.

 Academics

-Shwawnee Mission West High School was designated a Blue Ribbon School in 1983.

 The school was identified as a Blue Ribbon School in 1983.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.
-The former principal, Dr. Karl Krawitz, was named the NEA III District Educator of the Year for 2004–2005.
+The former principal, Karl Krawitz, was named the NEA III District Educator of the Year for 2004–2005.
 Shawnee Mission West is home to both an award-winning school newspaper, the EPIC, and yearbook, SAGA.